Przemo200/Analysis-of-apartment-prices-in-Wroclaw/README.md

 ---

-## 💡 Key business insights
+## 💡 Key Business Insights

 1. **Apartment size is the most influential pricing factor**
-   Larger apartments consistently command higher total prices, making this a key consideration for both buyers and sellers.
+   Larger apartments consistently command higher total prices, making apartment size the strongest predictor of value.

 2. **Newer apartments yield higher values**
-   Properties built in the last decade are priced noticeably higher, making them more attractive for investment and resale.
+   Properties built in the last decade are significantly more expensive per meter squared, reflecting buyer preference for modern construction, better amenities, and energy efficiency.

-3. **Proximity to city center matters, but not the most**
+3. **Proximity to city center shows misleading importance in linear regression**
-   Apartments closer to the center are more expensive, though their impact is less than that of size and build year.
+   In linear regression distance to the city center appeared as the most influential feature.
+However, this result is likely distorted by correlations with other factors (e.g., apartment size, age of buildings).
+   The XGBoost model, which captures non-linear relationships, correctly highlights that **square meters** are the true dominant driver of apartment price.

 4. **Advanced models improve price prediction**
-   XGBoost significantly outperforms linear models, capturing complex trends in the data.
+   XGBoost significantly outperforms linear regression by capturing complex patterns in the data leading to more accurate and reliable predictions.

 5. **Insight-driven strategy benefits all stakeholders**
-   Buyers can identify good deals, sellers can price accurately, and agents can provide fair market estimates.
+   Buyers can better spot valuable opportunities, sellers can set fair prices and real estate agents can offer more accurate market evaluations, improving decision-making for everyone involved.

 ---